-1 Jn 1, 1.
-3 Jn 4, 10.
-1 Jn 6, 58.
+3 Jn 6, 58.
+Jn 1, 1.
+Jn 4, 10.

-God's gift is the sum total of His blessings and graces which the Son who was sent by the Father brings to us, everything the Son offers us gratuitously.
-In the first place, it is what the Father offers us in the Son.
+Father offers us in the Son.
 God's gift is the gift which the Father makes of His Son to man.

-And this water of which Jesus speaks to the Samaritan woman, the water which Jesus gives and which becomes in the believer " a fountain of water, springing up unto life everlasting,"1 this water is not something of the Saviour's life which is going to be lost in man.
+And this water of which Jesus speaks to the Samaritan woman, the water which Jesus gives and which becomes in the believer "a fountain of water, springing up unto life everlasting," this water is not something of the Saviour's life which is going to be lost in man.
 Once communicated to man, it goes beyond.
 It is the very life of Jesus; the whole life of Jesus in so far as directed towards the Father, directed towards that eternal life which is with the Father like the river which rushes towards the ocean; and the impetus of Jesus towards the Father carries man along with it.
 The countless drops of this flowing follow one after the other.
-In the faithful soul each blessing calls for another - " and of His fullness we have all received; and grace for grace" - and under the same impulse all these graces converge towards the very object of the Saviour's existence, towards the Father.
+In the faithful soul each blessing calls for another - "and of His fullness we have all received; and grace for grace" - and under the same impulse all these graces converge towards the very object of the Saviour's existence, towards the Father.